ArtsCodes/magenta101/README.md

 ### Command Line: Acquiring the Magenta Docker Image

-Once docker is installed, and you've rebooted your machine, it should be running on your system.
+Once docker is installed and you've rebooted your machine it should be running on your system.
 You can hover or click on the Docker icon in your tray and you should see a green light indicating Docker is running.
 It may take a few minutes upon installing in order to get the green light.

 First, let's make a folder on our machine to hold our Magenta files.
 I'm going to make my folder on the desktop and name it 'magenta'.
 Note: macOS format below.